Date Published: 1 February 2020

 CNPLaw LLP advised a Singapore graphic design company with headquarters in the US on securing additional financing via a share subscription by a foreign investor.
 The transaction was completed in January 2020 and is a significant capital injection for such company with a value of over S$70 million.

-CNPLaw’s Private Equity and Media and Entertainment Lawyers
+CNPLaw’s Private Equity Lawyers

 Hazel main areas of practice include cross-border M&A, joint ventures, private equity and general corporate advisory.
 Hazel has advised various companies ranging from tech start-ups to blue-chip MNCs.
 She is recognised as a “Notable Practitioner” by IFLR1000 for 2019 and 2020.

 Private equity can be a viable source of financing for companies that do not wish to increase their leverage.
 While the introduction of private equity can help take a company to the next level of its development, the competing interests involved can derail the very growth that such transactions are intended to accelerate if they are not properly managed.

 With years of experience overseeing private equity transactions (acting for both private equity investors and companies seeking to raise funds), our lawyers have an acute sense of the interests of both sides and are adept at managing investor relations.
 This ability to put themselves in the shoes of each party enables our lawyers to identify overlapping interests and pre-empt potential areas of conflict on issues such as the management of the company and the degree of investor protection.